MicrosoftDocs/powerbi-docs/powerbi-docs/service-collaborate-power-bi-workspace.md

 ---
-title: Collaborate in a classic app workspace
+title: Collaborate in a classic workspace
-description: Read about collaborating on Power BI Desktop files in your app workspace, and with Office 365 services like sharing files on OneDrive for Business, conversations in Exchange, calendar, and tasks.
+description: Read about collaborating on Power BI Desktop files in your workspace, and with Office 365 services like sharing files on OneDrive for Business, conversations in Exchange, calendar, and tasks.
 author: maggiesMSFT
 manager: kfile
 ms.reviewer: lukaszp